Number (in thousands) of Curry College Alumni

 - Our Alumni /

-Selnau was also recently awarded one of 57 law postgraduate Equal Justice Works Fellowships for the 2013-2015 fellowship term.
-In the fall of 2013, she will start Fellowship at her Legal Aid of Arkansas' Medical-Legal Partnership at Arkansas Children's Hospital in Little Rock, Arkansas, with a focus on the Hematology/Oncology clinic.
-The project is designed to identify the special needs facing children and their families in the Hematology/Oncology clinic by developing targeted screening protocols through the use of focus groups and data collection.
-She will address the underlying social determinants of health and will directly represent patient-clients in cases such as housing, special education and SSI/SSDI.
-This Equal Justice Works Fellowship is sponsored by Akin Gump Strauss Hauer & Feld and Walmart.
+After graduating with a Juris Doctor degree from Suffolk University Law School in 2012, Krista worked as an AmeriCorps attorney for Legal Aid of Arkansas through 2013.
+She was awarded one of 57 law postgraduate Equal Justice Works Fellowships for the 2013-2015 term, sponsored by Walmart and Akin Gump Strauss Hauer & Feld.
+Working with Legal Aid of Arkansas' Medical-Legal Partnership at Arkansas Children's Hospital in Little Rock, Krista helped to identify the special needs facing children and their families in the Hematology/Oncology clinic by developing targeted screening protocols through the use of focus groups and data collection.
+The project addressed the underlying social determinants of health, and Krista directly represented patient-clients in cases such as housing, special education, and SSI/SSDI.

-Says Selnau, "Equal Justice Works Fellowships afford recent law graduates the opportunity to develop their dream job in the form of a public interest law two-year Fellowship project.
+Says Krista, "Equal Justice Works Fellowships afford recent law graduates the opportunity to develop their dream job in the form of a public interest law two-year fellowship project.
 I am honored and thrilled to have been chosen!"

-An internship as a press aide at the late Senator Ted Kennedy's Boston office for her politics and history major sparked Krista Selnau's interest in attending law school after her completing her undergraduate degree at Curry College.
-She then attended Suffolk University Law School and graduated in 2012.
+An internship as a press aide at the late Senator Ted Kennedy's Boston office for her politics and history major sparked Krista's interest in attending law school after completing her undergraduate degree at Curry.
 During her internship, Krista wrote press releases and grant support letters, helped manage public events and monitored daily newspapers, media reports and websites for key issues concerning the Senator, which gave her a valuable perspective on the real-world impact of her course work.